What is investing?

 - the level of risk you are prepared to take with your investments

-- the period of time your investments are left to grow
+- the time your investments are left to grow

 Is investing right for me?

-Although there is more risk involved with investing this should not put you off from making a start, as it is one way of protecting your money against the effects of inflation over the long term.
+Although there is more risk involved with investing this should not put you off from making a start, as it is one way of protecting your money against the effects of inflation over the long term and it can offer bigger returns than most savings products, particularly as interest rates are falling across the board.

-You can start your investment journey with just a small lump sum or a low regular monthly investment.
+You can start your investment journey with just a small lump sum or a low regular monthly investment, where you put away however much you can afford.
+Modern investment platforms allow you to start investing with as little as £1.

 How do I start investing?